Audrey Assad

 Audrey Nicole Assad (born July 1, 1983) is an American singer-songwriter.
 She has released six studio albums and four EPs.

 Early life

-Audrey Assad's mother was from Virginia and her father is a Syrian-born refugee.
+Audrey Assad's mother was from Virginia and her father is a Christian Syrian-born refugee.
 She was raised Protestant, as part of the Plymouth Brethren denomination.

 Assad started playing the piano at age two, and spent her youth moving around New Jersey before settling in Scotch Plains from ages 7 to 18.

 Music career

 Assad's musical career began in contemporary Christian music.
 Her debut album, The House You're Building, was released through Sparrow Records in July 2010 and went on to be named on Amazon.com's list of Best Christian Music of 2010, as well as the Christian and Gospel Breakthrough Album of the Year on iTunes.
 She has worked and toured with other CCM artists such as Chris Tomlin, Tenth Avenue North, Matt Maher and Jars of Clay.
 In 2018, she released Evergreen.